top of page

 Not at all.
 Just bring yourself.
 Some people like to jot down a few thoughts or questions beforehand, but there’s no expectation.
 Therapy is a space where you can begin exactly where you are, even if that means saying, “I don’t know where to start.”

-What will therapy sessions be like?
+What will sessions be like?

 Each session is: